Jack-Chronicle/custom-comment/readme.md

 ### Community Plugins

-- Currently Working on apporval
+- Currently Working on approval
 <!-- Open the Community Plugins tab in the settings and search for "Custom Comments" -->

 ## Usage